Carleton College: Academics

-Carleton is a small, liberal arts college offering 34 different majors and 39 minors, and is accredited by the Higher Learning Commission.
+Carleton is a small, liberal arts college offering 33 different majors and 39 minors, and is accredited by the Higher Learning Commission.
 Students also have the option to design their own major.
-There are ten languages offered: Spanish, French, German, Chinese, Japanese, Russian, Arabic, Latin, Greek, and Hebrew.
-The academic calendar follows a trimester system where students usually take three classes per 10-week term.
+Ten languages are offered: Spanish, French, German, Chinese, Japanese, Russian, Arabic, Latin, Greek, and Hebrew.
+The academic calendar follows a trimester system in which students usually take three classes per 10-week term.

-Degree students are required to take an Argument & Inquiry Seminar in their first year, a writing-rich course, three quantitative reasoning encounters (courses in which students work with quantitative data and arguments), language, international studies, intercultural domestic studies, humanistic inquiry, literary/artistic analysis, arts practice, science, formal or statistical reasoning, social inquiry, and physical education.
+Carleton's graduation requirements are designed to expose students to a wide variety of disciplines independent of their selected major subject.
+Degree students are required to demonstrate proficiency in a second language (which can be achieved through testing, placement examinations, or classes at Carleton).
+All first-year non-transfer students are assigned to an Argument and Inquiry (A&I) seminar in their first term.
+During their studies, students are required to take a writing-rich course, three quantitative reasoning encounters (courses in which students work with quantitative data and arguments), four terms of physical education activity, as well as courses in international studies, intercultural domestic studies, humanistic inquiry, literary/artistic analysis, arts practice, science with lab, formal or statistical reasoning, and social inquiry.

-The average class sizes at Carleton is 16 students.
-Carleton is one of the few liberal arts colleges to run on the trimester system.
-The most popular majors, by 2021 graduates, were: